intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 other liaison managers where concerned technical activities overlap.

-Liaison managers also provide updates to the IAB on technical matters, especially if a concerns regarding technical overlap or incorrectness are detected.
-However, given that most organizations are quite large, it is not expected that the liaison manager needs to have the full overview of everything that is going on.
+Liaison managers also provide updates to the IAB on technical matters, especially if concerns regarding technical overlap or incorrectness are detected.
+However, given that most organizations are quite large, it is not expected that the liaison manager needs to have a complete overview of everything that is going on there.

 ## Speaking for the IETF